Skip to content

 Bottom line

 Emergency help is not one single program.
-It may be a SNAP expedited case, Emergency Assistance through Temporary Assistance, HEAP for a utility or heat problem, a WIC appointment, a shelter intake, a child care subsidy, or legal help for eviction or domestic violence.
+It may be expedited SNAP, Emergency Assistance through Temporary Assistance, a NYC One Shot Deal, shelter intake, HEAP when open, WIC, child care help, or legal help for eviction or domestic violence.
 Apply early, say the word emergency, and keep proof of every call, upload, and visit.

 If you need help today

-- Food is gone: Apply for SNAP and ask about expedited processing.
-Call 211 or 311 in NYC for food pantries and meal sites.
+• Food is gone: Apply for SNAP and ask about expedited processing.
+Call 211 outside NYC or 311 in NYC for nearby pantries and meals.

-- Eviction, rent demand, or marshal notice: Call legal aid and your local DSS or HRA right away.
-In NYC, also ask for Homebase.
+• Eviction papers: Call legal aid and your local DSS or HRA right away.
+In NYC, ask for Homebase before you leave your home.

-- Utility shutoff or no heat: Call the utility company, then your local HEAP or DSS office.
-HEAP is seasonal and can close when funds run out, so check the current status before relying on it.
+• Utility shutoff or no heat: Call the utility company, then your local HEAP or DSS office.
+As of June 20, 2026, the 2025-2026 HEAP regular, emergency, repair, and cooling benefit windows have closed.

-- Mental health crisis: Call or text 988.
+• Mental health crisis: Call or text 988 Lifeline now.

 Where to start in New York

 New York has strong programs, but the system can feel split.
-New York City uses HRA and city tools.
-The rest of the state usually uses county DSS offices.
+New York City uses HRA, ACCESS HRA, 311, Homebase, and DHS shelter intake.
+The rest of the state usually uses county DSS offices, myBenefits, and 211.
 Health coverage uses NY State of Health.
-Child care uses state and local child care systems.
-Housing help can involve DSS, HRA, legal aid, courts, shelter intake, housing authorities, or local nonprofits.
+Child care is run through local social services districts, with separate city routes in New York City.

 Quick help table

 SNAP helps buy groceries with an EBT card.
-New York’s SNAP page explains that eligibility and benefit amounts depend on household size, income, and other factors.
+New York’s SNAP page says eligibility and benefit amounts depend on household size, income, and other factors.
 If your food situation is urgent, ask for expedited SNAP.
-You may still have to finish the interview and send documents, but the first benefit can come much faster than a regular case if you qualify.
+State SNAP materials say households that qualify for expedited processing must receive benefits within 7 days after applying.

-WIC is a strong second door if you are pregnant, breastfeeding, postpartum, or caring for a child under 5.
+WIC is another strong door if you are pregnant, breastfeeding, postpartum, or caring for a child under 5.
 The New York WIC program can help with healthy foods, infant formula, nutrition support, breastfeeding help, and referrals.
-You can also use the local WIC offices list or call the Growing Up Healthy Hotline at 1-800-522-5006.
+You can find local WIC offices or call the Growing Up Healthy Hotline at 800-522-5006.

 Rent, eviction, and shelter

-If you are homeless in NYC and have children, the city says families with children must use the DHS family shelter process.
+If you are homeless in NYC and have children, the city says families with children must apply through the DHS family shelter process at PATH.
 Outside NYC, call your county DSS and 211.
-For longer-term help, contact housing authorities, but treat vouchers and affordable housing lists as slow options, not a same-week fix.
+For longer-term help, housing vouchers and affordable housing lists may help later, but they are usually not a same-week fix.

 If you are pregnant, uninsured, or recently had a baby, ask about Medicaid and postpartum coverage right away.
 For children, ask about Medicaid and Child Health Plus.
-The state Medicaid application page explains the different ways to apply.
-ASMOM also has a Medicaid guide.
+If you have medical bills already, ask the hospital or clinic about financial assistance, charity care, and help applying for coverage.

 Child care so you can work, train, or attend school